projectdiscovery/retryabledns/README.md

 $ go get github.com/projectdiscovery/retryabledns
 ```

-After this command *retryabledns* is ready to use as the source will be in your $GOPATH
+After this command *retryabledns* library source will be in your $GOPATH

 ## Example
 Usage Example: